Annuity Rates, Annuities, Pensions, Divorce Free Annuity Quote

 Many people with elderly relatives are aware that long term care is a problem and has many associated costs.
 These costs can quickly erode assets such as savings and the family home.
 It is possible to use an immediate needs annuity to help cap or reduce the total cost of a nursing home, when a relative can no longer fully look after themselves.

 According to the ABI, in the UK there are 9 million people over the age of 65.
 Of those aged over 70 approximately 20% receive some form of home assistance and 4% receive home assistance on a continuous basis.
-There are 500,000 people in residential care and the total cost of long term care in 2001 exceeded £4 billion.
+There are 419,000 people in residential care and the number is predicted to triple to 1.5 million by 2081.

 Part of the funding for long term care in a nursing home where the relative suffers from impaired health can be provided from NHS funding or the Local Authority subject to means testing.
 Any shortfall could then be met from an immediate needs annuity.
 The income from an annuity could be as high as 25% of the capital to purchase the annuity depending on the individuals age and medical condition.